In this article:

 You’ll see when you first go to build machines that there are four “slots” – like parking stalls in a garage.
 This is also where you can review machine parts and recipe ingredients in your inventory.

-Everyone can access the first machine slot, and Premium members get another two.
-If you want a fourth machine up and running concurrently, you can click on the locked slot to pay shells and open it up.
-You can have up to six. |
+If you want a 4th (or 5th or 6th) machine up and running concurrently, you can click on the locked slot to pay shells and open it up.
+You can have up to six machine slots.

 While you wait for construction to finish, you can go play as usual. |

 What do I do with the machines?
+Make stuff!

 All machines make things, but what they make depends on the machine!
 We've had machines that made keys, decorations, eggs, and ingredients for other machines, for example.

 When you open the machines dialog and click on the new machine, you'll see "recipes" you can make, as well as the ingredients they use.
+Here's an example from the Eggadore 64 Homework Machine, which players built during a Back to School event:

 Choose the item you want to make, confirm you have the right materials, then click on the red Make this! button.
 Remember, the button will be gray if you don't have the right inventory items.

 When a recipe is ready for you, a circular red badge appears.
-You must click Collect Now! for the product to appear in your inventory, vault, or attic. |
+You must click Collect Now for the product to appear in your inventory, vault, or attic. |

 You can use each machine 3 times before it needs to be destroyed and rebuilt (more on that below).